 Flood Insurance for Katy and Fulshear homeowners

 Southeast Texas is a wonderful place to live.
-However, our location, geography, and climate are all factors in occasional rainstorms can lead to serious flooding.
+However, our location, geography, and climate are all factors in occasional rainstorms that can lead to serious flooding.
 Flood damage is not covered by your home insurance policy.
-To make sure your losses are covered in the event of a flood, you need to have Katy flood insurance for homeowners.
-Katy’s Texas Insurance Agency can help.
+To make sure your losses are covered in the event of a flood, you need to have Katy flood insurance or Fulshear flood insurance for homeowners.
+We, Texas Insurance Agency are here to help.